Shivanshi1729/syllabus/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Syllabus for B.Tech."
+description: "Syllabus for B.Tech"
 permalink: /
 ---

 # Syllabus

-Syllabus for B.Tech.
+Syllabus for B.Tech (Computer Science) Course.
+Use the navigation or you can even use search bar.

+Happy learning!! ✨✨